iw1cgw/LoRa_APRS_Meteo_dds-cgw/README.md

 <br><br>
 If you need help or have any questions or suggestions fot this realise, please reach:iw1cgw(at)libero.it

-For running the temperature/pressure measurement, you will need to use BMP280+AHT20 pr BMP280 or BME280 sensor.
+For running the temperature/pressure measurement, you will need to use BMP280+AHT20 or BMP280 or BME280 sensor, sensors are automatically recognized without setup.
 Please solder VCC to 3.3V pin, GND to GND, SCL to IO22 and SDA to IO21.<br>

 The BMP280/BME280 pressure sensor does not require calibration, but the height in meters of the weather station must be set correctly from the menu to obtain a reliable SLM pressure.<br>